captn3m0/codechef/_problems/medium/SOLDIER.md

 Igor, a famous russian soldier, must go to war.
 His superiors allowed him to buy his own equipment.
 He must buy 6 items: a helmet, bulletproof vest, trousers, boots, tunic and firearm.
 This items are represented with numbers from 1 to 6.

- There are N (6 < N < 101) items of these 6 types.
+ There are N (6 &lt; N &lt; 101) items of these 6 types.
 Each item is characterized by its price p\[i\] (in rublas) and is quality q\[i\].
-Igor has a total of T (0 < T < 1001) rublas and he wants to maximize the total quality of his equipment.
+Igor has a total of T (0 &lt; T &lt; 1001) rublas and he wants to maximize the total quality of his equipment.
 The total quality is the quality of the item with the lowest quality.
 Help him.

 ### Input

 On the first line there are two integers: number of items for sale (N) and total rublas Igor has (T).
-Subsequent lines contain 3 integers: type (t) (from 1 to 6) price (> 0) and quality.
+Subsequent lines contain 3 integers: type (t) (from 1 to 6) price (&gt; 0) and quality.

 ### Output